windup/rhamt-vscode-extension/README.md

 This extension contributes the following settings:

-* `mtr.windup.executable.path`: The location of the windup-cli.
+* `windup.executable.path`: The location of the windup-cli.

 ## Build